-- Observations and testing during site preparation, earthwork and structural fill placement. - Consultation as may be required during construction. - Quality control on concrete placement to verify slump, air content, and strength. - Quality control and testing during placement and compaction of asphalt.
+- Observations and testing during site preparation, earthwork and structural fill placement. - Consultation as may be required during construction. - Quality control on concrete placement to verify slump, air content, and strength.

 We also recommend that project plans and specifications be reviewed by us to verify compatibility with our conclusions and recommendations.
 Additional information concerning the scope and cost of these services can be obtained from our office.